paulopimenta6/ph_codes/R/elsa/notebook_r/publiELSA/publiELSA_versao_corrigida.md

 Outcomes include estimated glomerular filtration rate, serum creatinine, and urinary albumin-to-creatinine ratio.
 The main exposure variable is ultra-processed food consumption, classified according to the NOVA system and expressed as a percentage of total energy intake.
 Covariates encompass sociodemographic, anthropometric, clinical, and lifestyle characteristics.

+- Sociodemographic Variables

+Sociodemographic characteristics were obtained through standardized interviews conducted as part of the ELSA-Brasil protocol.
+Age was treated as a continuous variable and expressed in years at baseline.
+Sex was analyzed as a categorical variable (male/female) and was also used in the estimation of kidney function.
+These variables were considered essential confounders in all analytical models evaluating renal function decline.

+- Clinical Variables

+Clinical variables were collected through standardized medical examinations, laboratory tests, and validated questionnaires.
+Kidney function was assessed using estimated glomerular filtration rate (eGFR), calculated based on serum creatinine levels, age, and sex using the CKD-EPI equation (2021).
+Chronic kidney disease (CKD) was defined as an eGFR < 60 mL/min/1.73 m² or elevated urinary albumin-to-creatinine ratio.

+Serum creatinine (SCr) was measured from fasting blood samples using standardized laboratory methods, and changes in renal function were evaluated longitudinally.
+Urinary albumin-to-creatinine ratio (UACR) was obtained from validated overnight urine collections, with elevated UACR defined as ≥ 30 mg/g.

+Clinical comorbidities considered as risk factors for CKD included hypertension (systolic blood pressure ≥ 140 mmHg, diastolic blood pressure ≥ 90 mmHg, or use of antihypertensive medication), diabetes mellitus (previous diagnosis, use of antidiabetic medication, fasting glucose ≥ 126 mg/dL, 2-hour glucose ≥ 200 mg/dL, or HbA1c ≥ 6.5%), dyslipidemia (LDL cholesterol ≥ 130 mg/dL or use of lipid-lowering medication), and cardiovascular disease.

+Lifestyle-related clinical variables included smoking status, alcohol consumption, and level of physical activity, assessed using validated instruments, including the International Physical Activity Questionnaire (IPAQ).

+- Anthropometric Variables

+Anthropometric measurements were obtained using standardized procedures.
+Body mass index (BMI) was calculated as body weight in kilograms divided by height in meters squared (kg/m²).
+BMI was categorized according to World Health Organization criteria as underweight (< 18.5 kg/m²), normal weight (18.5–24.9 kg/m²), overweight (25.0–29.9 kg/m²), and obesity grades I (30.0–34.9 kg/m²), II (35.0–39.9 kg/m²), and III (≥ 40.0 kg/m²).

+Additionally, urinary sodium and potassium excretion were included as biomarkers related to dietary intake and renal function, providing complementary information on electrolyte balance and kidney health.

+- Dietary Exposure Variables (Contextual Adjustment)

+Dietary exposure was assessed using a validated semi-quantitative food frequency questionnaire (FFQ).
+Ultra-processed food (UPF) consumption was classified according to the NOVA food classification system and expressed as the percentage of total daily energy intake derived from UPFs.
+Nutrient intake estimates were adjusted for total energy intake using the residual method.
+Dietary quality indices and dietary patterns were also derived and included in multivariable models as appropriate.

 **Expected relevance**

 This study may provide robust national evidence on the role of ultra-processed food consumption in renal function decline, contributing to epidemiological knowledge and supporting clinical practice and public health policies aimed at CKD prevention through healthier dietary patterns.